Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 Design Constraints
 ------------------

+*see dd document for more informations*

 --------------------
 Standards Compliance
 --------------------
 The software will use the following standards when deployed:

-- JavaEE for the server backend
+- Client Server protocol communications.
-- Utilize a JSON REST API for communication between the backend and frontend
+- Utilize a REST standard for communication between the backend and frontend
-- Google Maps library for the 'Virtual Map' creation

 --------------------
 Hardware Limitations
 --------------------
-The mobile app will have the following hardware limitations:
+The System will have the following hardware limitations:

-- Android or iOS operating system
 - Semi-continuous [*]_ internet access (3G/4G/WiFi)
-- GPS
+- GPS or trackable Geographical position.

 .. [*] Semi-continuous meaning that the system can loose connection briefly but overall needs to be able to access the internet on a reoccurring basis, mostly to allow traffic/weather updates